-EVM tampering row: Pranab Mukherjee says onus is on EC to ensure institutional integrity
+EVM ‘tampering’ row: Pranab Mukherjee says onus is on EC to ensure institutional integrity

 On Sunday, Congress President Rahul Gandhi had criticised the Election Commission in a tweet, saying, “From Electoral Bonds & EVMs to manipulating the election schedule, NaMo TV, ‘Modi’s Army’ & now the drama in Kedarnath; the Election Commission’s capitulation before Mr Modi & his gang is obvious to all Indians.”

-West Bengal Chief Minister Mamata Banerjee has also dismissed he predictions, calling it “exit poll gossip”.
+West Bengal Chief Minister Mamata Banerjee has also dismissed the predictions, calling them “exit poll gossip”.
 “The game plan is to manipulate or replace thousands of EVMs [electronic voting machines] through this gossip,” she had said on Sunday.

 Most exit polls have predicted a comfortable win for the Bharatiya Janata Party-led National Democratic Alliance.